 Prioritize Mobile Optimization

 Mobile is the glue that holds the omnichannel experience together.
 It is often the bridge between the digital and physical worlds.
-Ensure your web design and development focuses on mobile-first indexing and speed.
+Ensure your web design and development focus on mobile-first indexing and speed.
 A slow mobile site breaks the journey instantly.

 Focus on Customer Retention, Not Just Acquisition